earnestt1234/seedir/docs/gettingstarted.md

 ```

-The `first` additionally argument allows you to select whether files or folders appear first:
+The `first` argument allows you to select whether files or folders appear first:

 ```python
 >>> sd.seedir(path, itemlimit=5, first='files')